za3k/qr-backup/FAQ.md

 - If compression is on, data is compressed using gzip
 - If base64-encoding is needed (compression is on, or the file contains unusual characters, or the command line option is set) then the data is base64 encoded to turn it into normal-looking ascii.
 - The data is now preprocessed.
 - The data is split into small chunks, about 2K each with the default settings.
-If there are 50 cunks, the number 01 thru 50 is put at the start of each chunk, to label them.
+If there are 50 chunks, the number 01 thru 50 is put at the start of each chunk, to label them.
 - Each chunk is printed as a QR code on the paper, and labeled with the code number.

 The restore process is